Today I am sharing how to create a minimalist hygge Christmas. Minimalism and hygge work really well together!

 Another great idea when it comes to books, especially if you don’t like to store them, is to use the library.

 We always check out all the Christmas theme books for a few weeks around this time of the year.

 Right now my boys are watching the nutcracker on repeat!

 Grab your coffee, tea, or hot chocolate and snuggle up to relax and enjoy the slow life.
 Don’t forget your warm sweater and slippers!

 Hygge Tip #4 – Baking & Crafts

 Who loves baking cookies?
-Well I know you probably enjoy eating cookies!
+Well, I know you probably enjoy eating cookies!
 Baking cookies or bread makes the whole house smell delicious.

 Pull out the markers and crayons and get crafty!
-Its not really about the end product, but more about spending time together.
+It’s not really about the end product, but more about spending time together.

 Hygge Tip #5 – Cozy Up

 Cuddle up and make time for yourself!
 You deserve it!
 I like to find a really good book to read or show to watch.
-I try not to scroll through my phone because that is not relaxing to me.
-Make your favorite drink.
-I like tea or coffee, my husband prefers beer.
-To each his own.
+Of course, if it’s a Christmas theme book or movie then that’s even better.